valentinaticcinelli/iMap4D/README.md

 # iMap4D
-A toolbox for the analysis of Virtual Reality eye-tracking data, with creation of 4D fixation maps and statistical analysis
+A toolbox for the analysis of Virtual Reality eye-tracking data, with creation of 4D fixation maps and statistical analysis.

 This version is a beta.
 We did our best in debugging, but please let us now if you run into any issues.